 Victor Schauberger, Nikola Tesla, Wilhelm Reich, Rudolph Steiner, Masaru Emoto are all pioneers in living energy.
 It is not mainstream, yet it keeps the mainstream flowing + alive.

 Living energy is the energy that keeps us living.
 It is the antithesis to our modern industrial world and its use of dead energy, aka fossil fuels.
-Some say our fossil fuel use and its explosive technologies is the root cause of our violent, war/fear driven world.
+Some say our fossil fuel use and its explosive technologies is one of the root causes of our violent, war/fear driven world.

 Rather than using energy arrived from dead organic matter and ancient animals, perhaps we can switch to living energy and create a more peaceful, loving + compassionate world.